Human Resources (TV series)

 Human Resources is an American adult animated sitcom that served as a spin-off and subseries to Big Mouth, centering around the workplace of the Hormone Monsters depicted in the series.
 Created by Kelly Galuska, Nick Kroll, Andrew Goldberg, Mark Levin, and Jennifer Flackett for Netflix, the spin-off series was announced in October 2019.
 It premiered on March 18, 2022, and stars Aidy Bryant, Randall Park, and Keke Palmer.
 The series has received positive reviews, and was renewed for a second season in April 2022.
 The second season was released on June 9, 2023.
-In September 2023, Netflix confirmed that they would not be renewing the series for a third season, and has officially been cancelled.
+In April 2023, Netflix confirmed that the series was canceled after two seasons.

 Premise

 Human Resources is a workplace comedy set in the world of the monsters from Big Mouth, in which the monsters are assigned to a group of human adults as their representation of feelings.